mujibulhaquetanim/Frontend-Functionalities/README.md

 ## Live Links

+These are the live links for the projects included in this repository, they all are hosted using their respective directories.

 - YumDispatch (Food-Delivery): <https://yumdispatchbd.netlify.app/>
 - Vanilla-Amazon (Amazon-clone): <https://vanilla-amazon.netlify.app/>

 **Note:** Most of the projects aren’t hosted yet, but the included ones will give you an impression of the rest.

+> **If you find this helpful, please consider giving it a star** 🙂

 ## Installation